mlcommons/ck/docs/src/introduction.md

   our colleagues or students have left the project, and we either give up or start reimplementing everything from scratch.

-Eventually, we realized that a possible solution is to organize software projects and folders as a sort of database of components (algorithms, datasets, models, frameworks, scripts, results from experiments, papers, etc) with extensible JSON meta descriptions.
+Eventually, we realized that a possible solution is to organize software projects and folders as a database of components (algorithms, datasets, models, frameworks, scripts, results from experiments, papers, etc) with extensible JSON meta descriptions.
 In such case we can have a simple tool to automatically find all related components